Shin Megami Tensei: Devil Children: Development

 Devil Children was created presumably as a response to the popularity of the Pokémon series of games, and as an alternative take on the game Shin Megami Tensei for younger players, featuring child characters and cute monsters.
 Most of the games were developed by Multimedia Intelligence Transfer and published by Atlus, and the 2011 Shin Megami Tensei: Devil Children, which was developed by Index Corporation.
 The only games in the series to have been released in English are Dark Version and Light Version.
 The soundtracks for Black Book and Red Book were composed by Tomoyuki Hamada from the group T's Music, using orchestral music blended with elements of rock.
 For the 2011 game, Yuji Himukai, known for his work on Atlus' Etrian Odyssey series, was tasked with creating new designs and illustrations of Mirai and Setsuna; they were designed to look older than in their original appearances in Black Book and Red Book.

 The popularity of the series in Japan led to the creation of two anime series and two manga series, as well as a trading card game.
 The first anime, Shin Megami Tensei: DeviChil, was produced by CBC, Dentsu, and TMS Entertainment, with additional animation provided by Actas.
 It aired for 50 episodes from October 7, 2000 to September 29, 2001; the second, Shin Megami Tensei: D-Children – Light & Dark, aired for 52 episodes from October 5, 2002 to September 27, 2003, and was produced by TV Tokyo and NAS.
 Actas animated the first half of the series, and Studio Comet animated the second half.
 Two Devil Children music albums were released by First Smile Entertainment on December 20, 2000 and February 21, 2001: Shin Megami Tensei: Devil Children Perfect Soundtracks, which features the soundtracks of Black Book and Red Book, as well as one vocal theme composed by Hiro Takahashi and one by Nao Ito; and Shin Megami Tensei: Devil Children Arrange Tracks, which features new arrangements by Hamada and Motoi Sakuraba of Black Book and Red Book music.
 There were plans for individual soundtrack albums for Black Book and Red Book, but they were cancelled due to low demand.

-Animation

-Shin Megami Tensei Devichil

-Devichil: The Kids of Hades Kingdom is an 2000 japanese anime series produced by TMS Entertainment.